What is a Courier or Messenger?

 How many years of work experience do I need?

-Those interested in being a Courier or Messenger may also be interested in:
+Those thinking about becoming a Courier or Messenger might also be interested in the following careers:

 Career changers with experience as a Courier or Messenger sometimes find work in one of the following fields: